highchair/artinruins-com/_property/masonic-temple-pvd.md

 : Edward F. Sanderson, a historian and executive director of the Rhode Island Historical Preservation and Heritage Commission was quoted as saying of the Temple, “when I first came to work in the 1970s, you could go in there, and you could see the hand tools that were still sitting where they had been put down in 1928.
 It was pretty amazing.”
 The entire copper roof was stolen for scrap.

 1994
-: The first year that the [Providence Preservation Society](//ppsri.org){:target="_blank"} published their “Ten Most Most Endangered Properties” list, the Masonic Temple was included.
-It went on to be included until 2003.
+: The first year that the [Providence Preservation Society](//ppsri.org){:target="_blank"} published their “Ten Most Most Endangered Properties” list, [the Masonic Temple](//guide.ppsri.org/property/masonic-temple){:target="_blank"} was included.
+It went on to be included every year until 2003.

 1996
 : In April, the Providence Preservation Society hosted a design charrette with partners — the State, the City, the RI Foundation, the Providence Foundation, the Greater Providence Chamber of Commerce, the Scenic Rhode Island Foundation, and the Veteran’s Memorial Auditorium Preservation Association.
 The charette examined nine reuse concepts and was attended by over 130 participants.